Elshaden/azure-b2c-token-validator/README.md

 ### This app will validate :
 >1 The claim itself. to ensure that the claim is authenticated and matches your Azure B2C AD configuratiion

->2 The Token JWT Signature as All Azure proved tokens are signed, you need to authenticate the signiture to ensure the origin of the toke is Microsoft Azure AD.
+>2 The Token JWT Signature as All Azure B2C AD tokens are signed, you need to authenticate the signiture to ensure the origin of the toke is Microsoft Azure AD.

-##Usage
+## Usage
 #### you need to send by POST:

     url = the location of your applicatio ninstallation